snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 		* see http://openjpa.apache.org/builds/2.3.0/apache-openjpa/docs/ref_guide_dbsetup_dbsupport.html
 	* ebean 3.3.2: "is not an enhanced entity bean.
 Subclassing is not longer supported in Ebean"
 		* ebean versions after 2.8.1 don't support DynamicProxies any more. enhancing has to be done statically through maven-builds.
-	* batoo-jpa: the jar-file has to have a protocol prefix like 'file:' (e.g.: file:./mybeans.jar). to enable text-input on jarfile property, change environments 'login.jarfile.fileselector' to false.
+	* batoo-jpa: the jar-file has to have a protocol prefix like 'file:' (e.g.: file:./mybeans.jar). to enable text-input on jarfile property, change environments 'app.login.jarfile.fileselector' to false.
 	* ebean 2.8.1: "@OneToMany MUST have Cascade.PERSIST or Cascade.ALL because this is a unidirectional relationship"
 	* ormlite: "Generated-id field 'myID' in MyEntity can't be type STRING.
 Must be one of: INTEGER INTEGER_OBJ LONG LONG_OBJ UUID"
 	* ormlite: "No fields have a DatabaseField annotation in class org.anonymous.project.Address"